 The GT of a ship weighing less than 300 tons shall be deemed to be 300 tons.

-However, the limitation of liability does not apply under any of the following:
+However, according to Article 22 of the MA, the limitation of liability does not apply under any of the following circumstances:

 Claims arising out of an intentional act or negligence of the ship owner itself;